Mavacamten in Adults With Symptomatic Obstructive HCM Who Are Eligible for Septal Reduction Therapy - VALOR-HCM

 The goal of the trial was to assess the safety and efficacy of adding mavacamten to maximally tolerated medical therapy among patients with obstructive hypertrophic cardiomyopathy (HCM).

-Eligible patients were randomized in a 1:1 fashion to mavacamten (n = 56) or placebo (n = 56).
+Eligible patients were randomized in a 1:1 fashion to mavacamten (n = 56) or placebo (n = 52).
 Mavacamten was started at a dose of 5 mg, and titrated using core laboratory measured left ventricular ejection fraction (LVEF) and left ventricular outflow tract (LVOT) gradient at rest and with Valsalva provocation.
+After 16 weeks, patients originally randomized to placebo were crossed over to 5 mg of mavacamten daily.

 - Duration of follow-up: 16 weeks